-BC66 The main changes from the IFRIC's proposals in D23 are as follows: DCOO The man changes from the fixed s proposals in D25 are as follows.
+BC66 The main changes from the IFRIC's proposals in D23 are as follows:

 - (a) Paragraphs 3-8 were modified to clarify the scope of the Interpretation. - (b) Paragraph 10 clarifies when to recognise a dividend payable. - (c) Paragraphs 11-13 were modified to require the dividend payable to be measured at the fair value of the assets to be distributed without linking the IFRIC's conclusion that fair value is the most relevant measurement attribute to any individual standard. - (d) Illustrative examples were expanded to set out clearly the scope of the Interpretation. - (e) The Interpretation includes the amendments to IFRS 5 and IAS 10. - (f) The Basis for Conclusions was changed to set out more clearly the reasons for the IFRIC's conclusions.